 No hats may be worn in the building, including non-uniform days.
 Writing on skin, tattoos and body piercings are not allowed.
+Boys are not allowed to wear earrings.

 The School recognizes that particular hairstyles are often part of racial, ethnic, spiritual, and cultural identity and practice.
 Accordingly, it is the policy of the school to permit individual families to decide the appropriate cared-for hairstyle for their children.
 All students must look neat and clean at all times.